 This new Java support will be released for the following (upcoming) versions:

-The upcoming support of an open Java platform will not be released for Fabasoft Folio 2016 / Fabasoft eGov-Suite 2016 and Fabasoft Folio 2017 R1 / Fabasoft eGov-Suite 2017 R1 (also not in future Update Rollups of these product versions).
+This support of the open Java platform will not be released for Fabasoft Folio 2016 / Fabasoft eGov-Suite 2016 and Fabasoft Folio 2017 R1 / Fabasoft eGov-Suite 2017 R1 (also not in future Update Rollups of these product versions).

 Supported versions will be listed in the Software Production Information document (SPI) of the corresponding version.